fuzzylogicxx/fuzzylogic/posts/development_decisions.md

 ## Where should I put the landmark-related HTML elements in the source?

 I have one `header`, one `main` and one `footer` element as _direct children_ of the body element.
 This isn’t arbitrary.
 A `header` at this level will be treated as a `banner` landmark and a `footer` as the page’s `contentinfo` landmark.
-When they are nested more deeply (for example within a “wrapper” div they will not be treated as those landmarks.
+When they are nested more deeply (for example within a “wrapper” div) they are not automatically given landmark status.
 You’d have to bolt-on aria attributes.
 My understanding is that it’s better to exploit elements with built-in semantics than to bolt them on.

 ## How should I centre main content in a way that works well with responsiveness, full-width section backgrounds etc?